sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 [Custom accounts](https://stripe.com/docs/connect/accounts#custom-accounts).

-[Stripe Connect](https://stripe.com/docs/connect) is used to route payments between customers, providers (sellers), and marketplace, which is taking a commission from transactions.
+[Stripe Connect](https://stripe.com/docs/connect) is used to route payments between customers, providers (sellers), and the marketplace, which can take a commission from transactions.

 [Stripe Custom accounts](https://stripe.com/docs/connect/accounts#custom-accounts)
 are created to hold the provider's account information (e.g. payout details) on Stripe's side.
-A Custom Stripe account is almost completely invisible to the account holder, but marketplace operators see those on their Stripe dashboard.
+A Custom Stripe account is almost completely invisible to the account holder, but marketplace operators see the accounts on their Stripe dashboard.

 **United States**<br /> If you're based in The United States, Stripe will need to review your platform account before you get access.
 See